Mission, Philosophy, History, and About St. Patrick's

 - Middle School (Grades 6-8)

 St. Patrick’s students come from throughout the Washington, D.C. metropolitan area.
-About a quarter of the student body self-identify as African-American, Latino/Hispanic, Asian-American, or multiracial.
+Approximately 35% of the student body self-identify as African-American, Latino/Hispanic, Asian-American, or multiracial.

 Where We Are: